 - Tip: Do not start sewing from the edge of the corners!
 Stop and start (be sure to go forward and back at stops and starts to secure your threads) from in the middle of the pillow leaving a 3 inch or wider for pillow forms opening to turn and stuff pillow

 - When you reach the corner before the sewing foot hits the edge stop, lift foot and pivot to your new direction and keep sewing (do same at every corner)

-- Stuff your pillow or insert your pillow form, stitch closed by hand with matching thread and your done!
+- Stitch closed by hand with matching thread and you are done!

 Now if you make one and want to add a pretty trim on it you can follow these steps.
 This was my first time so if you are more seasoned with trims just leave your tips in the comments section!
 I’m sure inquiring minds would love your tips!

 - Use the steps above for making the pillow pattern for the pillow form pillows.

 - Press fabrics prior to cutting and placing pattern!

 - After cutting out fabric place your trim meeting fabric edges, hanging trims (and pom-poms)to the inside of the pillow.

 - Go around the entire pillow pinning in place.

 - I rounded my corners, not cutting trims at corners.